sgomes/blog/src/posts/2017-02-10-bridging-css-and-js-with-custom-properties/index.md

 Maintenance also becomes easier, since you’re able to modify and maintain styling and logic independent of each other, while sticking to the right tools for the job: CSS for styling and JS for logic.

-Next week, we’ll take best practices even further and look at the benefits of designing modular and componentized CSS with custom properties.
+On [the next article](/posts/2017-02-17-css-custom-properties-as-your-api), we’ll take best practices even further and look at the benefits of designing modular and componentized CSS with custom properties.
 See you then!